 Contact a Car Accident Attorney

-As soon as you receive medical attention, you should contact an Anaheim car accident attorney to help assist you with your claim.
-Your attorney will help guide you through the insurance claim or lawsuit process, handling the filing and investigation for you so that you can recover You should contact a lawyer before you speak to an insurance adjuster.
+As soon as you receive medical attention, you should contact an Orange County car accident attorney to help assist you with your claim.
+Your lawyer will help guide you through the insurance claim or lawsuit process, handling the filing and investigation for you so that you can recover You should contact an accident lawyer before you speak to an insurance adjuster.
 If an adjuster tries to contact you, tell him or her you cannot speak to the company until you consult an attorney.

 The most important thing to do after a car accident is to call 911 and to receive medical attention for your injuries.
-After you feel well enough, contact a car accident attorney as soon as possible.
-Your attorney can help start your claim so that you can reach a settlement to compensate for your damages.
+After you feel well enough, contact an experienced car accident attorney as soon as possible.
+Your accident lawyer can help start your claim so that you can reach a settlement to compensate for your damages.
 Contact Bentley & More LLP today.